w3f/Grants-Program/applications/Lastic.md

 - how you intend to use, enhance, promote and support your project in the short term, and
 - the team's long-term plans and intentions in relation to it.

-## Referral Program (optional) :moneybag:

-You can find more information about the program [here](../README.md#moneybag-referral-program).
-- **Referrer:** Name of the Polkadot Ambassador or GitHub account of the Web3 Foundation grantee
-- **Payment Address:** BTC, Ethereum (USDC/DAI) or Polkadot/Kusama (USDT) payment address.
-Please also specify the currency. (e.g. 0x8920...
-(DAI))

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Grants Program?**

+- Phil's experience working at Parity informed him of the Web3 Grants program.

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done.
-- If there are any other teams who have already contributed (financially) to the project.
-- Previous grants you may have applied for.
+- We have received no financial contributions to Lastic, nor have applied for any other grants